Buza/CognitoAuthKitiOS/README.md

 # SwiftCognitoAuth

-SwiftCognitoAuth provides an easy-to-use interface for managing user authentication using AWS Cognito.
-It integrates seamlessly with `AWSCognitoIdentityProvider` and includes logging capabilities via the `BLog` package.
+SwiftCognitoAuth is a simple interface for managing user authentication using AWS Cognito.

 ## Features